Part of the joy of Art course is that you don’t just study Art: you make it.

 At Key Stage 4

-Art: a broad course exploring practical and critical/contextual work through a range of 2D and/or 3D processes and new media and technologies.
-It is a course where students can work in appropriate art, craft and design materials and processes.
-Students should produce practical and contextual work associated with two or more of the endorsements listed.
-They may also explore and develop ideas by combining or overlapping the areas of study: Applied Art, Fine Art, Graphic Communication, Textile Design, Three-Dimensional Design and Photography.
-The course is made up of two components:
+Art: a broad course exploring practical and critical/contextual work through a range of 2D/3D processes, and new media and technologies.
+It is a course where students can work in appropriate art, craft, design materials and processes.
+Students should produce practical and contextual work associated with two or more of the course titles listed.
+They may also explore and develop ideas by combining and overlapping the areas of study in the course titles of Art, craft and design, Fine art, Graphic communication, Textile design, Three-dimensional design and Photography.
+The GCSE course is made up of two components:

-- Unit 1: Portfolio of Work Controlled Assessment (80 marks/60%) Student portfolio selected from work undertaken during course of study and must include more than one project.
-There is no restriction on the scale of work produced.
-Students must demonstrate an ability to sustain work from initial starting point or project briefs to the realisation of intentions.
-Explicit evidence of the relationship between process and outcome must be presented in such forms as sketchbooks, visual diaries, design sheets, design proposals, preparatory studies, annotated sheets and experimentation with materials, working methods and techniques.
+The student portfolio is selected from work undertaken during the course of study and must include more than one project.
+There is no restriction on the scale of the work produced.
+Students must demonstrate an ability to sustain work from initial starting point or project brief to the realisation of intentions.
+Explicit evidence of the relationship between process and outcome must be presented in such forms as sketchbooks, visual diaries, design sheets, design proposals, preparatory studies, annotated sheets and experimentation with materials and techniques.

-- Unit 2: Externally Set Task Question paper issued in the January of Year 11(80 marks/40%).
-Students are given unlimited preparation time to respond to a chosen starting point from the question paper.
-During the preparatory period, teachers may discuss starting points with students and give them general guidance on the choice of materials, how to carry out preparatory studies or how to begin research on the chosen starting point.
-This is then followed by 10 hours of sustained focused study where students will produce a personal outcome.
+The exam board question paper is issued in the January of year 11.
+Students are given unlimited preparation time to respond to one of the seven starting points offered on the question paper.
+During the preparation period, students may discuss starting points with their teacher and must ensure that they evidence coverage of the four assessment objectives.
+Preparatory work may be presented in any two- or three-dimensional format.
+This is then followed by 10 hours of sustained, focused study where students will produce a personal outcome.